Can The Power of Passive Investing Trigger Active Again?

 S&P 500 Historical Chart

-When Is It High Time To Switch To Active Investing?
+Investment Decisions: When Is The Best Time To Switch To Active Investing?

-Actively managed investment can be beneficial when flexibility and hedging are priorities.
-Another question you may need to consider is whether a particular market is transparent enough.
+Actively managed investment can be beneficial when flexibility and hedging for constant buying and selling are priorities.
+Another question you may need to consider is whether a particular market is transparent enough for passive strategies, or whether a active strategies with an assigned investment manager might perform better.
 For example, you might need active investment ideas from an expert advisor, if you opt to go for investing in emerging markets ETFs like in BRICS, as these markets comprise a little less than 50% of Global GNP, yet only 9% of world equity.
 Or while choosing how to invest in stock market by picking up small-cap niche stocks where the liquidity can be bothersome, it is an urge to turn to advice to spot gems in rough waters.

 Forecast On Passive And Active Investment